Experienced environmental lawyer Jean embraces Axiom’s flexibility

 Jean manages a wide portfolio in her legal work, including manufacturing and pharmaceutical companies.
 “What I’m doing right now is what suits me best,” she says.
 “I can translate between the science and the policy-makers.
 Environmental lawyers have to be jacks-of-all-trades because environmental law covers so many general business issues in terms of risk, liability, and contracting.”

-Jean enjoys working with many different clients.
-“One of the reasons why Axiom is such a good fit for me is because the environmental work is episodic, and the commercial work is steady.
+Jean enjoys working with many different clients on many different types of projects: “One of the reasons Axiom is such a good fit for me is because the environmental work is episodic, and the commercial work is steady.
 Some of my old engagements call me twice a year for specific types of liability questions on the environmental side.
 I always have something interesting to do, but I’m not always swamped.
 And my workload isn’t always too light, either.”

-The flexibility of her schedule also allows her to take on pro bono environmental cases and pursue her hobbies, which include glasswork, cooking, and gardening.
-“I have two apple trees on my terrace, jalapeño plants, lots of herbs, and lots of flowers,” she says.
+The flexibility of Jean’s schedule also allows her to take on pro bono environmental cases and pursue her hobbies, which include glasswork, cooking, and gardening.
+“I have two apple trees on my terrace, as well as jalapeño plants, lots of herbs, and lots of flowers,” she says.
+“While being a lawyer can mean being very creative, it’s a mental creativity.”
+Jean balances that mental creativity with more tactile ones to round out her intellectual experience.

 Finding holistic solutions for the contracting puzzle